In

 Heat index

 To prevent overheating and help regulate its internal temperature, the human body sweat and rely on the evaporation to cool down.
-With higher relative humidity, the rate of evaporation is reduced, resulting in increased heat retention in the body compared to drier air.
-Elevated heat gain compared to the body's release capability poses risks of dehydration and potential overheating.
+Increased relative humidity interferes with body cooling by slowing the rate of evaporation, resulting in a slower body cooling rate and a heightened feeling of heat.
+Exceeding the body's heat disposal threshold results in a rise in body temperature and potential thermal disorders.

 Humidity

-In October, the average relative humidity in Luang Prabang,
+In Luang Prabang, the average relative humidity in October is 86%.

 Rainfall

-In October, in Luang Prabang, the rain falls for 6 days.
-Throughout October, 126mm (4.96") of precipitation is accumulated.
+In Luang Prabang, in October, it is raining for 6 days, with typically 126mm (4.96") of accumulated precipitation.
 Throughout the year, there are 99 rainfall days, and 1443mm (56.81") of precipitation is accumulated.

 Daylight

-The average length of the day in October in Luang Prabang is 11h and 41min.
+In October, the average length of the day is 11h and 41min.

 Sunshine